kbham/mule4-custom-logger/README.md

 ## How to install this custom logger?
-Install the plugin to a maven repository using command -

 Download the project on your system.
-Run the following command on the root project folder mvn clean install
+Install the plugin to a maven repository using command on the root project folder

+**_mvn clean install_**

 ## How to add this logger to Mule application?